alexmohr/worf/README.md

 * `label`: Allows styling the label
 * `row`: Allows styling to row, mainly used to disable hover effects

+## Library

+The launcher and UI can be used to build any launcher, as the ui, config and run logic is available as a separate crate.
+This library is not available publicly yet as the interface is not stable enough.

 ## Breaking changes to Wofi
 * Runtime behaviour is not guaranteed to be the same and won't ever be, this includes error messages and themes.
 * Themes in general are mostly compatible.
 Worf is using the same entity ids,